xqwen/integrative/src/README.md

 * ```compute_rcp```: perl script to compute regional colocalization probabilities (RCPs)

 None of the above needs to be explicitly invoked by users, but they (or their symbolic links) should be placed in a *single* directory that enloc can access.

+### Ideal running environment

+This implementation of analysis pipeline is designed and tested in a multi-core single machine environment.
+The typical Unix/Linux utilities are also assumed to be available.

 ## Data preparation for ```enloc``` analysis